Princess Faku: Deputy Mayor of Buffalo City

 In October 2021, Faku was listed as an ANC councillor candidate for the Buffalo City Metropolitan Municipality council for the local government elections of 1 November 2021.
 She was reportedly favoured to be the ANC's mayoral candidate for the metro after the elections.
 Following the elections, as the ANC retained their majority of seats on the council and Faku was elected as a councillor, she submitted her resignation as a Member of Parliament on 17 November 2021 amid rumours that she would be appointed the ANC's mayoral candidate.
 Nonetheless, incumbent mayor Xola Pakati was selected by the National Executive Committee of the African National Congress to be the party's candidate for mayor on 21 November reportedly over concerns that Faku did not have the proper qualifications as per the party requisite.
 At the inaugural council meeting on 23 November, Faku was elected deputy mayor to Pakati.

 On 22 May 2022, at the ANC's Dr WB Rubusana regional elective conference, Faku was elected regional chairperson unopposed.
 She supported the provincial chairperson of the ANC in the Eastern Cape Oscar Mabuyane's unsuccessful campaign for ANC deputy president and lobbied delegates to support his campaign at the party's 55th National Conference in December 2022.

+Mayor of Buffalo City

+On 8 March 2023, it was announced that the Provincial Working Committee of the ANC in the Eastern Cape had "recalled" Pakati as mayor of Buffalo City due to poor audit outcomes, wasteful expenditure and failure to collect revenue during his mayoral term.
+He resigned from office on 20 March 2023.
+Faku was elected mayor during a special council meeting on 23 March 2023, winning the position with 62 votes to the DA's Susan Bentley who received only 22 votes.